❓ Server Assistant — Frequently Asked Questions

 /setup isn't responding

-The bot may be globally rate-limited if it’s connected to many servers.
+Discord may be rate-limited.
 Wait 60 seconds and try again.
-If still unresponsive, post in the support server.
+If still unresponsive, open a ticket via /support.

 🤝 Community